 The value of SMEs is not just applicable to developed economies.
 According to a report published by the Organisation for Economic Co-operation and Development (OCED) in 2017, small and medium businesses accounted for about 45% of employment and 33% of GDP in emerging economies across the globe.

-The World Bank recently released a report claiming that by 2030 over 600 million jobs will be required to respond to the growing global population and workforce, which makes small and Business enterprises growth a priority for most government around the globe.
+The World Bank recently released a report claiming that by 2030 over 600 million jobs will be required to respond to the growing global population and workforce, which makes small and Business enterprises growth a priority for most governments around the globe.

 This explains why SME funding and financial backing is common practice.
-Access to finance is a primary constraint for these businesses, as such, governments often offer particular financial enticements, advantageous tax terms as well as loan access, all in favour of keeping them afloat.
+Access to finance is a primary constraint for these businesses, as such, governments often offer particular financial enticements, advantageous tax terms as well as loan access, all in favor of keeping them afloat.
 This form of assistance and the extent to which SMEs get aid is defined by each country respectively.

 How SMEs operate?